Estimated reading time: 5 minutes

-The crested gecko is a relatively new pet and wasn’t discovered until about 150 years ago.
-Even more interesting is that crested geckos were rediscovered in 1994 after scientists thought that they were extinct.
-Since its rediscovery, the crested gecko has rapidly become one of the most popular lizards in the world.
-But how about its status in the wild?
+The crested gecko is a relatively new pet and wasn’t discovered until 150 years ago.
+Even more interesting is that crested geckos were rediscovered in 1994 after scientists thought they were extinct.
+So how is the status in the wild at the moment?
 Are crested geckos endangered in the wild?

 The crested gecko has a vulnerable status in the wild and it is considered for protected status by the Convention on the International Trade in Endangered Species of Wild Flora and Fauna (CITES).

 So, the crested gecko has a low population in the wild but is widely available as a pet in captivity.
-Why is the crested gecko endangered in the wild and what are people doing to prevent extinction?
+So, why is the crested gecko endangered in the wild and what are people doing to prevent extinction?

 In this article, you’ll learn about the discovery and rediscovery of the crested gecko.
-I’ll also get into the reasons for the low population of crested geckos in the wild.
+I’ll also get into the low population of crested geckos in the wild.

 The crested gecko wasn’t discovered until 1866.
-The crested gecko – also called crestie – lives in a remote region of the world, especially in those years.
-The French zoologist Antoine Guichenot was a real explorer and on one of his voyages stumbled upon the crested gecko.
+The crested gecko – also called crestie – lives in a remote world region, especially in those years.
+However, the French zoologist Antoine Guichenot was a real explorer and stumbled upon the crested gecko on one of his voyages.

 Since 1967 the crested gecko was not seen in New Caledonia.
 Because of this, it was believed to be extinct.
-This changed when an expedition that was led by Robert Seipp found the crested gecko alive and kicking on Pine Island.
-Another expedition found crested geckos on other areas of New Caledonia.
+This changed when Robert Seipp and Phillippe de Vosjoli led an expedition and found the crested gecko alive and kicking on Pine Island.
+Another expedition found crested geckos in other areas of New Caledonia.

-Since its rediscovery, a lot of biologists exported crested geckos to Europe and the United States and created breeding lines from these wild crested geckos.
-These geckos are the “Adam” and “Eve” of most of the crested geckos that live in captivity now.
+Since its rediscovery, many biologists exported crested geckos to Europe and the United States and created breeding lines from these wild crested geckos.
+As a result, these geckos are the “Adam” and “Eve” of most of the crested geckos that live in captivity.

 Vulnerable Status in the Wild

 Although crested geckos are widely available today, the crested gecko doesn’t fare that well in captivity.
-As a matter of fact, the crested gecko has a vulnerable status in the wild.
+The crested gecko has a vulnerable status in the wild.
 It’s also considered for protected status by the Convention on International Trade in Endangered Species of Wild Flora and Fauna (CITES).

 What are the main threats for wild crested geckos?